telerik/ajax-docs/getting-started/first-steps-msi.md

   * For Windows Explorer, navigate to the Telerik control installation folder, typically `C:\Program Files\Progress\UI for ASP.NET AJAX RX YYYY\Live Demos` and double-click the `StartExamples.exe` file.

 1. Load the **Live Examples** solution to your Visual Studio and start the project by clicking `F5`.
 The fastest way to load the examples is by using the **Start Menu** by selecting **Telerik** > **UI for ASP.NET AJAX RX YYYY -> Open Sample Web Site in Visual Studio**.
 Visual Studio will locally start the **Live Demos** by using the integrated ASP.NET Development Server.

->note The Telerik UI for ASP.NET AJAX package automatically adds the products to the Visual Studio toolbox.
-To add them manually, refer to the article on [adding the Telerik controls to the Visual Studio toolbox]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/adding-the-telerik-controls-to-the-visual-studio-toolbox%}).

 ## Step 3: Create the ASP.NET AJAX Project